-Click on the DI/DO button to display the system's DI and DO signals (whether they are connected or not).
+Click on the DI/DO button to display the full list of all DI and DO signals (whether they are connected or not) from all cameras in the configuration.
 If a digital input signal is triggered, e.g., the DI-4 on the left, its indicator will turn solid white.